 - The DUI breath test must have been taken after the subject has been observed continually for fifteen (15) minutes, during which the subject has not “belched, burped, or vomited”.

-- The DUI breath test assumes that the subject has the average Blood Breath Partition Ratio (which averages that 2100mL of breath contains the same amount of alcohol as 1 mL of blood).
+- The DUI breath test assumes that the subject has the average Blood Breath Partition Ratio (which averages that 2100mL of breath contain the same amount of alcohol as 1 mL of blood).
 That figure was given as an average figure over 45 years ago by the National Safety Council’s Committee for Tests on Intoxication.

 - The testing subject or driver must not have GERD (acid reflux), diabetes, asthma, bronchitis, or any contaminants, including breath strips, mouthwash, dental work that traps alcohol, food in the teeth, or any acetones.
-Acetones are a well known false positive for alcohol in breath tests, and can be gathered in the lungs by working around paints or solvents, or by air bag dust from an auto accident.
+Acetones are a well known false positive for alcohol in breath tests and can be gathered in the lungs by working around paints or solvents, or by air bag dust from an auto accident.

-- The testing subject or driver must have a standard temperature of plus or minus one degree from 34 degrees celsius.
+- The testing subject or driver must have a standard temperature of plus or minus one degree from 34 degrees Celsius.
 Having a fever, being on certain medications, trauma from an accident, exercise, or certain times of a menstrual cycle, can affect temperature.

-- The testing device or machine must be kept at a constant temperature, and must be able to adjust for atmospheric pressure, altitude, or temperature changes.
+- The testing device or machine must be kept at a constant temperature and must be able to adjust for atmospheric pressure, altitude, or temperature changes.

-- The testing device or machine must be kept free from radio waves or electrical interference, which can affect the operation of the testing device, including officer radio equipment, and including cellphones.
+- The testing device or machine must be kept free from radio waves or electrical interference, which can affect the operation of the testing device, including officer radio equipment, and including cell phones.

 - The testing device or machine must be on its own power supply, not a shared power supply with any other device.

 - The testing device or machine MUST be calibrated every 10 days, or every 150 uses, whichever comes first under the Title 17 law (below).